 In response, Alyx just groaned and buried her face in her hands.
-Although she slowly shook her head, her chest shook a little with suppressed laughter.
+Although she slowly shook her head, her chest shook a little with a suppressed laugh.
 "You suck, Barney," she chuckled.

 "Not for a few years, actually."

-"And now," Uriah said, an alien overlay to it like the rustle of cicadas, "we can begin."
+"And now," Uriah said, an alien overlay to his voice like the rustle of cicadas, "we can begin."
 Marcus settled a strange device onto the console.
 "I have two points of great concern to make," the vortigaunt began.
-"The first... is this."
+"The first, is this."

 The device was roughly as large as a pumpkin, but in the shape of a perfect cube.
 Its back was covered in a fine mesh of interlocking tubes and wires, while its front was blank except for a digital clock set at, 00:00:30, and a red button the size of a pea in the center.
 Sturdy handles had been screwed onto its either side.
 The overhead lights were reflected in its pale metal exterior, but its top face bore the sigil of the Resistance: an orange lambda symbol inside a circle.